Swedish Union of Tenants: Rent negotiation and rent setting fee

 The main area of activity of the Tenants' Union today is to negotiate rents with the public housing companies and private property owners.
 Until 1 January 2011, the agreed rents constituted a kind of rent ceiling for other equivalent apartments in the locality.
 However, the municipal housing companies no longer have a role in setting rent standards.
 Instead, collectively negotiated rents - regardless of the contracting parties - should be the standard when assessing the reasonableness of rent.
 The Tenants' Unions negotiates almost all rents in Sweden, even for those who are not members of the Tenants' Association.
 There are a few other competing Tenants' Associations.

 The rent setting fee is a fee that the Tenants' Unions charges for negotiating rents and is paid by the tenant to the landlord through the rent regardless of whether the tenant is a member of the Tenants' Unions or not.
 From 2011, the fee is 12 kronor per apartment and month (144 kronor per year).
 The landlord retains 5 kronor of the 144 kronor of the rent setting fee for the work of forwarding the amount to the Tenants' Association.
-The tenant who negotiates his or her own rent does not pay a fee.
+Tenants do not pay a fee for negotiating their own rent.
 Tenants who do not want to pay the fee can contact their landlord, though some were forced to pay.
 The Tenants' Unions has previously been rejected in cases where a minority of tenants wanted the Tenants' Unions as negotiator.

 In 2015, the income from the rent setting fee was approximately 200 million kronor (25 percent of the Tenants' Association's total income).
 For 2016, approximately 1,500,000 rents were negotiated, for which they received compensation of approximately 216 million kronor, which was paid by tenants.
 Critics of the system have questioned, among other things, whether the procedure is in line with fundamental principles of negative freedom of association.

 The system was reported to the European Court of Justice in 2010.
 In the autumn of 2018, a tenant reported his municipal housing company LKF to the Swedish Competition Authority for violating the Public Procurement Act when the tenant claimed that the rent setting fee was payment for a consultancy service.
 The case was later closed because the Swedish Competition Authority found that the relationship between the landlord and the Tenants' Unions is regulated by the Rent Negotiation Act and the existing negotiation procedure, and that it therefore falls outside the Swedish Competition Authority's supervisory mandate.